Video Produced by UNHCR and Migrants Organise for 2019 WOW Awards.

 We are Fundraising!
 We would like to take on a part-time paid Coordinator to ensure the continued smooth running of the Project, a role which is currently performed by a small army of volunteers!
 The money will also be used to help pay for the regular activities and workshops we run to help the newly arrived families integrate into their local community.
 If you would like to donate you can do so by giving a one-off donation via our Go Fund Me Fundraiser.

 The Buddy Project is taking shape and growing every day.
+Starting in Hastings in 2017, we branched out in the Bexhill area in early 2019 and as of May 2019 we are now active in Wealdon as well!
 Volunteers have been carrying out ad hoc buddying activities with the newly arriving Syrian families, and in doing so, forming close and friendly relationships.

 The refugees usually arrive direct from refugee camps and arrive here with nothing.
 The Buddies help to prepare a new home for them and provide a warm welcome that will help them start a new life in a peaceful country safe from fear, bombs and loss.

 The Buddy Scheme works closely with the Local Authorities who deliver the Syrian Vulnerable People Resettlement Project in East Sussex.
 Full-time, paid case officers deal with all education, health, housing, financial and other official matters.
 The adult refugees normally attend English classes five mornings a week and the children go to local schools.

 Buddies are there for all the everyday activities that any family starting a new life in a new country might need help with.
 We have been doing all sort of stuff!

 - Getting to know their area, walks, visits to cafes, introduction to locals